ritsnep/HimalytixNew/ERP/GENERIC_VOUCHER_ENTRY_STATUS.md

 ## ✅ **WHAT'S WORKING RIGHT NOW**

 1. User can navigate to "Generic Voucher Entry" from menu
-2. System displays selection page (but with limited voucher options)
+2. System displays selection page with all voucher options
 3. URL routing is configured for all 17 codes
 4. Clicking a voucher type navigates to create form
 5. Form factory can generate forms dynamically